Laguna Beach Unified 2022-23 Local Accountability Plan

-The LCAP is an ambitious document created from the input of the Laguna Beach USD community and the touchstone by which we guide and execute our efforts to educate children.
+The Local Control Accountability Plan (LCAP) is a tool for local educational agencies to develop goals, plan actions, and leverage resources to meet identified goals to improve student outcomes.
+The LCAP is an ambitious document created from the input of the Laguna Beach USD community and serves as the touchstone by which we guide and execute our efforts to educate children.
 It is comprised of goals that focus District practices and resources to ensure students are college and career ready upon graduation.
 The LCAP shows the alignment of LBUSD curriculum, instruction, assessment, and interventions with the eight State priorities.
-All stakeholders understand how the LCAP is constructed, how it reflects the District vision and mission, and the importance of ensuring fidelity to the goals.
+All stakeholders understand how the LCAP is constructed, how it reflects the District's vision and mission, and the importance of ensuring fidelity to the goals.
 This document meets both the requirements of the state and the expectations of the District's stakeholders.
-The LCAP is a significant change in how school district funding priorities have been set, for the first time mandating significant engagement of stakeholders and demanding specific accountability for the effectiveness of the adopted strategies.
+As valued educational partners, we welcome your input and feedback on our proposed plan for the upcoming academic year.

 The Laguna Beach Unified School District thanks the community for its efforts in the development of the annual Local Control Accountability Plan.

 The School Site Council (SSC) serves as the school community representative body for determining the focus of the school’s academic instructional program and all related categorical resources.
 The legislative intent for the formation of a school site council is that individuals who are most affected by the operation of the school should have a major role in the decisions regarding how a school functions.
 Education should be a joint effort of parents, teachers, administrators, and other school staff – those whose common goal is the success of all students.